Kwabena: Male variants

 Day names in Ghana vary in spelling among the various Akan subgroups.
-The name is spelt Kwabena by the Akuapem and Ashanti subgroups while the Fante subgroup spell it as Kobina, Ebo and Kwamena.
+The name is spelt Kwabena by the Akuapem, Bono, Akyem, and Ashanti subgroups while the Fante subgroup spell it as Kobina, Ebo and Kwamena.

 Female version

 In the Akan culture and other local cultures in Ghana, day names come in pairs for males and females.
 The variant of the name used for a female child born on Tuesday is Abena.

 Notable people with the name

 Most Ghanaian children have their cultural day names in combination with their English or Christian names.
 Some notable people with such names are: